ppetruneac/rc-text-recommender/detect_duplicates/README.md

 **Files:**

 - [main_detect_duplicates.py](main_detect_duplicates.py) -- main function to run on terminal.
 This will save the duplicates data in the data/interim folder in *csv* format.
 Change the *bashCommand* to be able to execute for your user account.
-The
 - [load_duplicates_to_MySQL.sql](load_duplicates_to_MySQL.sql) can be used to laod the duplicates data into `duplicates.duplicates_detected` table in MySQL. --> **NEEDS TO BE APPENDED / UNION.** Once this is working, can uncomment last lines of code in [main_detect_duplicates.py](./main_detect_duplicates.py#63)
 - the other files are used in the [main_detect_duplicates.py](main_detect_duplicates.py)